guilhem/freeipa-issuer/README.md

   addService: true
   addPrincipal: true
   ca: ipa
-  # Do not check certificate of IPA server
+  # Do not check certificate of IPA server connection
   insecure: false
   # This fixes a bug when adding a service
   ignoreError: true